List of covered bridges in New Hampshire

 This is a list of New Hampshire covered bridges, old, new, and restored.
 There are 58 historic wooden covered bridges currently standing and assigned official numbers by the U.S. state of New Hampshire.
 There are additional covered bridges extant in the state, some of which are on private property and not accessible to the public.
-The newest covered bridge known to have been constructed in the state is the Chester Covered Bridge, built in 2011.
+The newest covered bridge known to have been constructed in the state is Chester's Wason Bridge, built in 2011 by the Timber Framers Guild.

 Standing covered bridges

 Some bridges go by two or more names; this list uses the name posted on the bridge.